spectrocloud/librarium/packages/docs/content/04-clusters.md

 * Power off installer OVA which was initially imported at the start of this installation process.

 <InfoBox>
 Gateway cluster installation automatically creates a cloud account behind the scenes using the credentials entered at the time of deploying the gateway cluster.
-This account may be used provisioning of clusters across all tenant Projects.<p></p>
+This account may be used for the provisioning of clusters across all tenant Projects.<p></p>
 A Pack registry instance is setup on the gateway cluster by default and it is registered as a private pack registry under Settings/Pack Registries.
 You can read more about Pack Registries <a href="/registries-and-packs">here</a>.
 </InfoBox>